High-pass filter: First-order active

 Because this filter is active, it may have non-unity passband gain.
 That is, high-frequency signals are inverted and amplified by R2/R1.

+All of these first-order high-pass filters are called differentiators, because they perform differentiation for signals whose frequency band is well below the filter's cutoff frequency.

+Higher orders

+Filters of higher order have steeper slope in the stopband, such that the slope of n^{th}-order filters equals 20n dB per decade.
+Higher order filters can be achieved simply by cascading these first order filters.
+While impedance matching and loading must be taken into account when chaining passive filters, active filters can be easily chained because the signal is restored by the output of the op amp at each stage.
+Various filter topologies and network synthesis filters for higher orders exist, which ease design.

 Discrete-time realization

 Discrete-time high-pass filters can also be designed.
 Discrete-time filter design is beyond the scope of this article; however, a simple example comes from the conversion of the continuous-time high-pass filter above to a discrete-time realization.
 That is, the continuous-time behavior can be discretized.

 From the circuit in Figure 1 above, according to Kirchhoff's Laws and the definition of capacitance:

 where $Q_c(t)$ is the charge stored in the capacitor at time $t$.
 Substituting Equation (Q) into Equation (I) and then Equation (I) into Equation (V) gives: